SmartTokenLabs/attestation/README.md

 This library can't be built with Java 8 JDK.
 The developers are using JDK 11 and JDK 14 so these are known to work.

-The version of Gradle developers use is version 6.7.
-It should work with other versions too.

-The build assumes you have installed nodejs and version 15 is known to work.
+You need the following installed:

+- JDK (version 11 and 14 is used by our devs, version 8 is known not working)
+- Gradle (version 6.7 is used by our devs)
+- node.js (version 15 is used by our devs)

-Once you have gradle installed, run:
+Once you have them installed, run:

 $ gradle build